mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

 Ecalls & Ocalls works differently when the data is sent between the host and the enclave.
 We will not go into too much detail (atleast for now), but it is best practice to keep the amount of Ocalls as low and as controled as possible.
 A example of tampering, is a function that may have some read write privileges that can be altered to read inside the enclave.

 ## Implementation
-The ECALL and OCALL functions are implemented by defining them in a Enclave Definition Langage (EDL) file.
-This EDL file is then passed on a tool called **edger8r**.
+The ECALL and OCALL functions are implemented by defining them in a ***Enclave Definition Langage (EDL)*** file.
+This EDL file is then passed on a tool called **edger8r** to generate to proxy files that will be used to interact between the host and enclave.

 We define the ECALL & OCALL functions the same way we write prototypes in header files in C/C++.